 Trafficking and domestic violence can overlap

 Traffickers can be married to or in an intimate relationship with the people they traffic.
 In some cases, the trafficker begins the relationship under false pretenses explicitly to exploit their partner, most often sexually.
 Other relationships may devolve into human trafficking and domestic violence over time.
 Traffickers use tactics like other abusive partners to control their partner, including isolation, emotional abuse, sexual abuse and exploration, financial abuse, threatening family, physical abuse, and withholding food, transportation, or immigration paperwork.
 Sex traffickers may intentionally impregnate their partners so they can use the threat of separation or violence as another form of control.
 Immigrant survivors may face additional threats because of the language barrier, immigration status, and fear of deportation.

 The ‘domestic’ part of domestic violence is misleading.
 While abuse regularly occurs at home, it impacts all other aspects of a survivor’s life—including work.
 Survivors of domestic violence lose nearly 8 million days of paid work each year in the U.S. That’s the equivalent of more than 32,000 full-time jobs.

 Survivors miss work for many reasons.
 DV-related injuries can make it difficult to work.
 Their partners may prevent them from getting to work by hiding their keys, damaging their car, or refusing to give them a ride or bus fare.
 Leaving an abusive relationship is also time-consuming.
 Survivors need to take time out of their day to find new housing, meet with an advocate, or navigate the legal system.

 Violence against people with disabilities is a significant and overlooked issue.
-People with disabilities tend to experience more severe intimate partner abuse for longer periods.
+People with disabilities tend to experience more severe intimate partner abuse for longer periods of time.
 They are more vulnerable to prolonged abuse because they are often isolated from community, reliant on abusers for care, and face high barriers to getting help.